N7ghtm4r3/Equinox/documd/compose/apis/EquinoxScreens.md

 Create a concrete custom screen with the custom specifications you need and pass as parameter its viewmodel.

-In the lifecycle methods will be automatically managed the `refreshinRoutine` of the `viewModel`, but you can override them and implement your logic to manage that routine
+In the lifecycle methods will be automatically managed the `retrieving` of the `viewModel`, but you can override them and implement your logic to manage that routine

 ```kotlin